qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/gui_toolkit/ui_form_handling.rst

 Interfaces
 ==========
-The whole form API is defined by a couple of interfaces.
+The entire form API is defined by a couple of interfaces.
 These interfaces contain the most important methods and events for the form widgets.
-The following listing shows the interfaces, what's their purpose and how you can benefit from them.
+The following listing shows the interfaces, their purpose and how you can benefit from them.

 .. _pages/gui_toolkit/ui_form_handling#form:

 Form
 ----

-The interface called ``qx.ui.form.IForm`` defines a set of methods and events for every visible form widget.
+The interface ``qx.ui.form.IForm`` defines a set of methods and events for every visible form widget.
 It contains the listed events and methods.

 |iform.png|